-Transferred 7 October 1995, Closed 3 March 2002 at the Novello Theatre
+Transferred 7 October 1995, Closed 3 March 2002 at the Strand Theatre (now Novello Theatre)

-Previewed 3 August 2007, Opened 7 August 2007, Closed 7 February 2009 at the Duchess Theatre in London
+Previewed 3 August 2007, Opened 7 August 2007, Closed 7 February 2009 at the Duchess Theatre

-"Buddy has been running for 18 years, has been seen by more than 20 million people and has now taken up residence at London's Duchess Theatre a venue which pulsates under the enthusiasm and energy of the show's talented musicians...
-It's obvious this is a gem of a musical and one which is surprisingly intimate, due to the small stage...
+"This musical - with a stage littered with Fifties' adverts... has now taken up residence at London's Duchess Theatre - a venue which pulsates under the enthusiasm and energy of the show's talented musicians...
+It's obvious this is a gem of a musical and one which is surprisingly intimate, due to the small stage.
+Given this is the Buddy Holly Story, however, it is actually somewhat light on biographical details...
+But while interesting details emerge this is essentially one long Buddy Holly tribute gig.
 It showcases all the classics, including Heartbeat, Oh Boy and Maybe Baby... the performances are high-octane and infectious and include numbers by Ritchie Valens and The Big Bopper...
 Nostalgic Buddy fans can't fail to love it."
 The Daily Express